 If you’re concerned about your blood pressure, you can monitor it before, during, and after your workout.

-You should also check with your doctor before starting a new exercise program if you have low blood pressure (hypotension).
-Exercise, especially exercise that involves sudden changes in posture, can trigger symptoms including dizziness, blurred vision, and nausea.
+Also check with your doctor before starting a new exercise program if you have low blood pressure (hypotension).
+Exercise — especially exercise that involves sudden changes in posture — can trigger symptoms, including dizziness, blurred vision, and nausea.

 That doesn’t mean you shouldn’t exercise if you have low blood pressure.
-In fact, exercise can also be beneficial in treating hypotension as it helps to improve blood circulation.
+In fact, exercise can also be beneficial in treating hypotension, as it helps improve blood circulation.